JonahHouse/ReadMe-Generator/Develop/JonahHouse-Test ReadMe-readme.md

 ## Installation
 ---------------------------------------
-asdf
+npm i to download all of the node packages

 ## Usage
 ---------------------------------------
-asdf
+To make an easy to use ReadMe Generator

 ## License
 ---------------------------------------
-asdf
+You can use this file as you please!

 ## Tests
 ---------------------------------------
-asdf
+Test with your own GitHub Profile!

 ## Contributing
 ---------------------------------------
-asdf
+To contribute, shoot me a message.

 ## Questions
 ---------------------------------------
 ![profile pic](https://avatars0.githubusercontent.com/u/34460882?v=4 "JonahHouse")

-Please send any inquiries or concerns to
+Please send any inquiries to me through GitHub!(https://github.com/JonahHouse)
 ---------------------------------------
 Created by JonahHouse 2020